dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 If you have already executed the `sign.command` you will need to restore the Opencore.efi file as the 256 byte RSA-2048 signature has been shoved in.
 Can grab a new copy of Opencore.efi here: [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases)

+## Stuck on `OC: Invalid Vault mode`

+This is likely a spelling mistake, options in OpenCore are case-sensitve so make sure you check closely, **O**ptional is the correct way to enter it under Misc -> Security

 ## Stuck on EndRandomSeed

 Couple problems: